-Evans Brandon Family Lawyers is able to provide you with advice in respect of issues concerning your children or grandchildren.
+Evans Brandon Family Lawyers are able to provide you with advice with respect to parenting disputes that concern your children or grandchildren.

 The best interests of the children are always paramount.

 We will be proactive in ensuring that the best interests of the children are met.

 At Evans Brandon Family Lawyers we can provide you with assistance in respect to:

 - Advising what outcome is realistic in your particular circumstances.
 We are always conscious of costs and will be up front with you in respect of the likely outcome.
 We are happy to provide clients with examples of “real life” outcomes and copies of reported decisions which help clients to understand the court process.